vdchnsk/vdchnsk/README.md

 ### I'm fullstack developer
 - 🔨 I'm working on the [UltimateWebScraper]
 - 🎓 I'm currently learning: [NextJS]
-- 📜 I'd like to learn in future: Ts
+- 📜 I'd like to learn in future: Ts, GraphQL
 - 📈 My 2021 Goals: to commit more on Github
 - 🔮 Hate summer, love pasta
 <br/>